-The end of project conference will bring together an international audience of policy makers and academics to consider the research findings and consult delegates on recommendations – what policy changes are needed to better support the role grandparents play in family life, as well in the labour market.
+On 15 March 2013 we hosted a conference at Europe House, Westminster, bringing together an international audience of policy makers and academics to consider the research findings and consult delegates on what policy changes are needed to better support the role grandparents play in family life, as well as in the labour market.

-Grandparents Plus is working in partnership with the Institute of Gerontology at King’s College London, the Calouste Gulbenkian Foundation and the Beth Johnson Foundation on a major two year project to explore the role of grandparents within family life across Europe.
+This project is a four year partnership between Grandparents Plus, the Institute of Gerontology at King’s College London, the Calouste Gulbenkian Foundation and the Beth Johnson Foundation to explore the role of grandparents within family life across Europe which makes a major contribution to our understanding of the demography of grandparenting and the role grandparents play in family life across Europe.

-The objective of the main study is to examine how different ‘grandparent policy regimes’ are related to levels of involvement of grandparents with their grandchildren in the following ten countries:
+The objective of the main study was to examine how different ‘grandparent policy regimes’ are related to levels of involvement of grandparents with their grandchildren in the following ten countries:

 - How do the living arrangements of grandparents vary within and across European countries and how have they changed across time?